Skip to content

 I’m so glad you asked.
 NO. Let me make sure everyone really heard me.
 NOOOOOOOOOOOOO 🙂

-Allulose, Stevia, Monk Fruit, and all their friends are not traditional granulated sugars and CAN NOT be swapped 1:1 for sugar in a recipe.
+Allulose, Stevia, Monk Fruit, and all their friends are not traditional granulated sugars and CAN NOT be swapped 1:1 for cane sugar in a recipe.
 Not only that, but their properties are different.

 Sugar is hygroscopic.
 That means it helps retain moisture.
 When you take out gluten, and egg, and sugar, you’ve got a recipe for disaster (no pun intended, but now I’m laughing).
 It means that we need to build the recipes from the ground up to replace the functions properly.